Unexplained fatigue lasts for 6 consecutive months or longer.

 Most people who have chronic fatigue syndrome are successful and function at a high level until the disorder begins, usually abruptly, often following a stressful event.
 The main symptom is fatigue that usually lasts at least 6 months and is severe enough to interfere with daily activities.
 Severe fatigue is present even on awakening and persists throughout the day.
 The fatigue often worsens with physical exertion or during periods of psychologic stress.
 However, physical evidence of muscle weakness or of joint or nerve abnormalities is absent.
 Extreme fatigue may begin during or after recovery from an illness that resembles a viral infection, with a fever, runny nose, and tender or painful lymph nodes.
 However, in many people, fatigue begins without any such preceding illness.

 Other symptoms that may occur are difficulty concentrating and sleeping, sore throat, headache, joint pains, muscle pains, and abdominal pain.
 Depression is common, particularly when symptoms are severe or worsening.
 Symptoms often overlap with those of fibromyalgia Fibromyalgia Fibromyalgia is characterized by poor sleep, fatigue, mental cloudiness, and widespread aching and stiffness in soft tissues, including muscles, tendons, and ligaments.
 Poor sleep, stress, strains... read more , a possibly related disorder.

 Diagnosis of Chronic Fatigue Syndrome

-At least one of the following is also required:
+At least one of the following manifestations is also required:

-†Frequency and severity of the symptoms should be assessed by a doctor.
+The frequency and severity of the symptoms should be assessed by a doctor.
 If people do not have these symptoms at least half of the time with moderate, substantial, or severe intensity, doctors reconsider the diagnosis of chronic fatigue syndrome .

 Drugs for depression, sleep, or pain if indicated